dotnet/docs-aspire/docs/database/includes/postgresql-flexible-server.md

                             .WithReference(postgresdb);
 ```

-The preceding call to `AddAzurePostgresFlexibleServer` configures the PostgresSQL server resource to be deployed as [Azure Postgres Flexible Server](/azure/postgresql/flexible-server/overview).
+The preceding call to `AddAzurePostgresFlexibleServer` configures the PostgresSQL server resource to be deployed as an [Azure Postgres Flexible Server](/azure/postgresql/flexible-server/overview).

 > [!IMPORTANT]
 > By default, `AddAzurePostgresFlexibleServer` configures [Microsoft Entra ID](/azure/postgresql/flexible-server/concepts-azure-ad-authentication) authentication.
 This requires changes to applications that need to connect to these resources.
 For more information, see [Client integration](#client-integration).